infineq/docs/docs/chapters/a_Getting-Started/a_Quick-Start/initialize.md

 ### Getting Started

-The consistent and accurate quantification of proteins bymass spectrometry (MS)-based (1) proteomics depends on the performance of instruments, acquisition methods and data analysis software.
+AND performance of instruments, acquisition methods and data analysis software.
 In collaboration with the software developers

 <div class="note">